cheribaker/garden/content/notes/shadow-doubt.md

 ### Status
 *Updated: 8/30/22*

-I'm getting ready to write Butterfly Island #3.
+I'm getting ready to write.

 ### To Do

-Latest release date: March 31, 2023

 1. ~~Story Concept
 2. ~~Cover Art~~